thoughtbot/shoulda-matchers/README.md

 end
 ```

-Now you're ready to [use matchers in your tests](#usage)!

 #### Non-Rails apps

-If your project isn't a Rails app, but you still make use of ActiveRecord or
+If you're not working on a Rails app, but you still make use of ActiveRecord or
-ActiveModel, you can still use this gem too!
-In that case, you'll want to place
+ActiveModel in your project, you can still use this gem too!
+In that case,
-the following configuration at the bottom of `spec/spec_helper.rb`:
+you'll want to place the following configuration at the bottom of
+`spec/spec_helper.rb`:

 ```ruby
 Shoulda::Matchers.configure do |config|